Create an AWS connection

 Prerequisites

-Only a Dynatrace administrator and an AWS Admin can successfully complete the initial prerequisites.
+Only a Dynatrace account administrator and an AWS admin can successfully complete the initial prerequisites.

 All necessary AWS permissions must be granted to successfully deploy the CloudFormation stacks and associated AWS resources.

-In environments where full duty separation is practiced, it's recommended that the Dynatrace administrator shares the template with the platform team/AWS administrators.
+In environments where full duty separation is practiced, we recommend that the Dynatrace administrator shares the templates with the platform team/AWS administrators.

-Conditional templates (deployed based on user opt-in during onboarding):
+Conditional CFN templates (deployed based on user opt-in during onboarding)

 AWS IAM permission policy for deploying the CloudFormation stacks